The Main Prospectus includes six videos to give you an insight into the 'Cottesloe Learning Journey'

 - Parent and Form Tutor Drop-In Evening in early October.

 Experience has shown that some students, irrespective of ability, need more specific support in making the move from primary to secondary school.
 This can be for a whole host of reasons.
-For example, recent bereavement or change to home circumstances, low confidence in meeting new people or simply difficulty adapting to change.
+For example, they may have suffered recent bereavement or a change in home circumstances, low confidence when meeting new people, difficulty adapting to change or worries above and beyond those normally experienced.
 At The Cottesloe School we have used our years of experience in supporting students to devise our own bespoke Enhanced Transition Support Programme.

-- Each child will be invited to attend three additional visits to The Cottesloe School to build on the prior activities.
+- Each child will be invited to attend two visits to The Cottesloe School prior to the induction days to tour the school and complete follow-up activities.

-All students with an Educational Healthcare Plan/Statement will automatically qualify for our Enhanced Transition Support Programme which will be supported by the SEND team.
+All students with an Educational Healthcare Plan/Statement will automatically qualify for our Enhanced Transition Support Programme which will be provided by the SEN team.

-The capacity we have for ETS is approximately 20% of our intake but we will do our utmost to support every child that needs it.
-Please note that need is not determined by ability.
-More able students can be just as vulnerable and in need of support.
+The capacity we have for ETS is 20% of our intake but we will do our utmost to support every child who needs it.
+Please note that need is not determined by ability; more able students can be just as vulnerable and in need of support.

 Should you wish to discuss any aspect of transition support at The Cottesloe School please contact: